 Coaching certification is a crucial issue in today's sport education arena.
 This course will provide a comprehensive training for students interested in coaching from the youth to college levels.
 The content will focus on multiple aspects of coaching including physical training, sport psychology, risk management and legal liabilities, administrative roles within coaching, teaching technical and tactical skills, and ethics related to coaching.
 The required materials cover coaching competencies included in national certification coaching programs, such as the "American Sport Education Program" (ASEP).
+This course is required for students who select the Concentration in Coaching Education, and is also required for the Minor in Coaching.
 Prerequisite: Sophomore status or permission of instructor.
 Offered every other fall.